 AHM periodically sponsors programs that allow lessees to terminate their lease contracts prior to the contractual maturity date.
 AHM compensates the Company for rental payments that were waived under these programs.
-During both the three months ended September 30, 2019 and 2018, the Company recognized \$3 million, and during the six months ended September 30, 2019, and 2018, the Company recognized \$6 million and \$9 million, respectively, under these programs which were reflected as proceeds on the disposition of the returned lease vehicles.
+During the three months ended June 30, 2019 and 2018, the Company recognized \$3 million and \$6 million, respectively, under these programs which were reflected as proceeds on the disposition of the returned lease vehicles.

-The majority of the amounts due from the Parent and affiliated companies at September 30, 2019 and March 31, 2019 related to incentive financing program subsidies.
-The majority of the amounts due to the Parent and affiliated companies at September 30, 2019 and March 31, 2019 related to wholesale flooring payable to the Parent.
+The majority of the amounts due from the Parent and affiliated companies at June 30, 2019 and March 31, 2019 related to incentive financing program subsidies.
+The majority of the amounts due to the Parent and affiliated companies at June 30, 2019 and March 31, 2019 related to wholesale flooring payable to the Parent.
 These receivable and payable accounts are non-interest-bearing and short-term in nature and are expected to be settled in the normal course of business.

-In August 2019, AHFC declared and paid a cash dividend of \$292 million to its parent, AHM.
+In August 2019, AHFC declared a cash dividend of \$292 million to its parent, AHM.